donpinkus/react-base/README.md

 You should see your app here.
 If you don't see anything, check your "npm start" terminal tab for error output, or the web browser's console.

+## Deploying

+This project assumes you're just taking the index.html file + bundle.js, and moving that onto some other webserver.

+So build the bundle.js using `$ webpack`.

 ## Linting